 The move does not affect the couple's Cerrito Speakeasy Theater in El Cerrito.
 Most of the Parkway's regular and special events will move to the 10070 San Pablo Ave. location, the e-mail said.

 "We're not ending the party — we're just moving it to El Cerrito," Viharo said, adding that he has moved several special events to the Cerrito since it opened in November 2006.
-It is a restored vintage movie house that had
+It is a restored vintage movie house that had been used as a furniture warehouse.

 The Fischers opened the Parkway in 1997, and it became the first "speak-easy" movie venue in California.
 They borrowed the idea of an underground speak-easy saloon and applied it to the restored movie theater at 1834 Park Blvd., where they served beer, wine, pizza and other pub-friendly food in a lounge setting.